pixelsnob/lapr/docs/project-timeline.md

 ### CMS (Back-End Administration System)

-A couple of things will need to be added to the CMS.
+Building on the existing CMS used by Nesta, will need to add the following:

 #### Products

-- Add/edit/delete pages
+Add/edit/delete pages for the following:
-- Should also be able to delete product categories, and assign products to those categories
-- Instrument makers/manufacturers should probably be in their own list
+- Products
+- Product categories
+- Makers/manufacturers
+- Tonal qualities

 #### Users (not critical, but probably useful)